 An increase in own tariffs on intermediates will tend to raise the cost of producing final goods, causing demand and production to fall.
 While imports of intermediates declines, imports of final goods rise, resulting in a potential increase in exports and production for the partner.
-An example of this is US production of electronic equipment: an increase in the US's own tariffs (Figure 2) raises costs and reduces US production; while reciprocation by Canada and Mexico (Figure 2), raises Canadian and Mexican costs of production, increasing their imports from the US (or US exports), raising US production.
-Other examples where the fall in intermediate exports from the reciprocation is outweighed by a rise in final exports include other manufactures, machinery and wearing apparel (Figure 2).
-Alternatively, the fall in intermediate exports outweighs the rise in final exports in US motor vehicles and food production (Figure 2).
+An example of this is US production of electronic equipment: an increase in the US's own tariffs raises costs and reduces US production by -0.17 percent (column IV, Table 7); while reciprocation by Canada and Mexico, raises Canadian and Mexican costs of production 0.79 percent (column V, Table 7).
+Other examples where the fall in intermediate exports from the reciprocation is outweighed by a rise in final exports include other manufactures, machinery and wearing apparel (column V, Table 7).
+Alternatively, the fall in intermediate exports outweighs the rise in final exports leading to a fall in US motor vehicles and food production (column V, Table 7).